In September 2014 I pre-ordered a HackRF One SDR radio from Passion Radio and on the 13th of March 2015, it arrived!

 Initial testing with the HackRF showed that it was being swamped with external RF from nearby transmitters.
-Approximately one mile from my home is a large transmission array which has a local radio stations transmitter which is outputting 2000W and also a number of other emergency service and other private transmitters which are transmitting on a wide section of the RF spectrum.
+Approximately one mile from my home is a large transmission array which has a local radio station transmitter which is outputting 2000W and also a number of other emergency service and other private transmitters which are transmitting on a wide section of the RF spectrum.
 Even with the antenna disconnected there was a lot of background noise and interference.

 Installing the kit was very straightforward and after carefully opening the plastic case we soldered the RF shield outside frame to the pads on the PCB and then fitted the RF shield top.

-The kit also included a ground clip test point which was soldered to the top of the PCB on the pad provided and also a 20 position female header which fits in the P30 location on the board.
+The kit also included a ground clip test point which was soldered to the top of the PCB on the pad provided and also a 20-position female header which fits in the P30 location on the board.

 After fitting the shield we tried various frequencies to see if the noise floor was any lower but this didn’t appear to be different to when the shield was not fitted.

-In the air band frequencies there was a small improvement on reception from the local airport (Bournemouth) but on the 70cm ham band (430Mhz to 440Mhz the interference from other local transmitters seemed to be the same.
+In the air band frequencies there was a small improvement in reception from the local airport (Bournemouth) but on the 70cm ham band (430Mhz to 440Mhz the interference from other local transmitters seemed to be the same.

-We are now planning to make a custom metal case and a low noise switchable preamplifier for the HackRF One to replace the plastic case and we hope that the metal enclosure and preamp will improve the reception and external EMI noise issues.
+We are now planning to make a custom metal case and a low-noise switchable preamplifier for the HackRF One to replace the plastic case and we hope that the metal enclosure and preamp will improve the reception and external EMI noise issues.